What goes into our air ends up in our water.

 Key Concern #1Augusta's Air Quality at Risk

 Augusta's air is already unhealthy.
-Solvay's request to add 100,000 lbs of toxic emissions annually and still be classified as a "minor source" threatens public health and should be denied.
-This expansion more than doubles their Toxic Releases into Augusta’s air.
+Solvay's request to increase their annual toxic emissions and still be classified as a "minor source" threatens public health and should be denied.
 Augusta is already fighting with the EPA because our particulate matter releases are too high and the air quality poses a risk to human health.
 Since Nov 30th 26 days have been “at risk” air quality days, 6 have not. |

 Key Concern #2Emissions Data Transparency